NAD+ (nicotinamide adenine dinucleotide) is crucial for human life to exist as a vital component of cellular function.

 - Eating more raw foods which contain Vitamin B can increase NAD+ levels.
 Peanuts, avocados and sunflower seeds, as well as steamed or baked poultry and fish are good choices for increasing levels of NAD+.

-- White flours, bread and rice should be swapped out for whole grain counterparts, since processing tends to destroy B vitamins, thus NAD+.
+- Reduce white flour, bread, and rice.
+Instead, swap them out for whole grain counterparts, since processing tends to destroy B vitamins, thus NAD+.

 - Drinking 2-3 glasses of fortified cow’s milk per day can help your body store and use NAD+.